steunix/passweaver-api/docs/index.md

   - `max_hours`: Max one-time secrets duration
 - `readonly`: true or false; if true, no write operation is allowed both for admins and regolar users
 - `enable_metrics`: true or false, enables Prometheus formatted metrics
+- `generated_password_length`: length of random generated password, default is 20

 ## Environment variables